-How JustCBD went from a home-spun cure to a powerhouse in the CBD space
+How JustCBD went from a homespun cure to a powerhouse in the CBD space

 Hussein Rakine was working in a warehouse several years ago that supplied smoking and vaping products to stores.
 He noticed “shady characters” trying to sell him on a product called cannabidiol, better known as CBD.
-Impressed by the purported benefits of CBD (pain relief, anxiety reduction, etc.), if not people peddling it him, Rakine decided to make his own, initially with one customer in mind.
+Impressed by the purported benefits (pain relief, anxiety reduction, etc.), if not people peddling it him, Rakine decided to make his own, initially with one customer in mind.

 “My mom was on something like 26, 27 pills at the time for arthritis and other ailments.
 She was constantly drugged up,” Rakine says.
 “I thought CBD was something that might help her.
 But I couldn’t find anything on the market that I was comfortable giving to my own mom.”